1234shadowtech/Practice1/SUGGESTIONS.md

 ## File: `a.py`

 ### Suggestions:
-1. **[Moderate] Naming Convention**: The function name `sqr` is not descriptive enough.
-Consider renaming it to `square` for better readability and adherence to Python's naming conventions.
+1. **[Medium] Naming Convention**: The function name `sqr` could be renamed to `square` for better clarity and adherence to Python's readability standards.
-2. **[Low] Import Validation**: Ensure that the `special` function from module `b` is correctly implemented and available.
-If `b` is an external module, ensure it is installed and properly documented.
+2. **[High] Dependency Check**: Ensure that the module `b` and its `special` function are correctly implemented and available.
+If `b` is an external dependency, consider adding error handling for import failures.
-3. **[Moderate] Integer Division**: In the `small` function, the use of `//` for integer division should be verified.
-If floating-point division is intended, replace `//` with `/`.
+3. **[Medium] Division Type**: Verify if integer division (`//`) in the `small` function is intentional.
+If floating-point precision is required, replace it with `/`.
-4. **[Low] Code Comments**: While the code is simple, adding docstrings to the functions would improve clarity and maintainability, especially for larger projects.
+4. **[Low] Inline Comments**: Add more descriptive comments to explain the purpose of each function and its parameters for better maintainability.
+5. **[Medium] Type Safety**: Consider adding type hints to the function definitions to improve code readability and prevent type-related errors.

 ### Commented Code:
 ```python